 If you still like your company and are comfortable with your auto insurance premium and the type of coverage you carry, car insurance shopping may not be necessary.
 Your situation is unique to you; only you can weigh the pros and cons of staying with your current company versus shopping around and switching carriers.

-When is the right time to shop for auto insurance?
+When to shop for car insurance

 Your rates are increasing